hirikarate/nab-challenge-nodejs-product-query/packages/docs/microservice.md

 - Product CRUD
    - Creating, editing and deleting operations will update ElasticSearch indices also.
    - Getting by ID, filtering and searching will write audit logs to database table `nab_request_logs`.
-- Product filter and advanced search
+- Product filter and advanced search, including pagination and sorting.
+  * **Filter:** Can filter with name, color, price range, category, branch(es)
+  * **Searching:** Can search with keywords (name + color, e.g: "Rosy honda"), including filtering with price range, category, branch(es)

+## Unit tests

+The product creating flow is covered with unit test, please refer to folders: `packages/micro-product-rest/src/test` and `packages/micro-product-biz/src/test`

 ---